 » Pretrip, determine important navigational features, like a hidden lake or saddle, and their UTM coordinates, either by using mapping software or by taking the UTM coordinates from a map (see backpacker.com/skills/navigatefog).

-» Load those waypoints into a GPS receiver.
+» Load those waypoints into a GPS receiver or app.
 Also, if your GPS can upload maps, draw the route on map software, and then upload it.

 » On the ground, when you’re approaching those key landmarks, hit the Go To button, for turn-by-turn directions to them.

 » As you hike, identify terrain features on the map as well.
 Feel lost?
 Use the GPS to pinpoint your spot: Read your position coordinates, and then plot them on your map.

 Getting there Start: From US 101, two miles west of Lake Crescent, take Sol Duc River Rd. south 14 miles.
 End: From Port Angeles, take US 101 west 8.5 miles, to a south onto Elwha River Rd.
 Go four miles to Whiskey Bend Rd. and drive 4.3 miles.
 Maps Green Trails 134 Mount Olympus, 133S Seven Lakes Basin (from $6; greentrailsmaps.com) Key waypoints Cream Lake: E 455143 N 5300824; Ferry Saddle: E 457500 N 5298337; Zone 10T, datum NAD27 Contact (360) 565-3100; nps.gov/olym/wic/index.html

 Traverse New Hampshire’s Presidential Range on a 20-miler from Lowe’s Path trailhead on US 2 (west of Gorham) to US 302 in Crawford Notch State Park.
 (603) 374-2272; nhstateparks.org